reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

 1. Navigate to the **Onboarding** option in the Device Management section.

-    >**Note:** Device onboarding can also be initiated from the **Assets** section on the left menu bar.
-Expand 'Assets' and choose 'Devices.'
-On the Device Inventory page, with 'Computers & Mobile' selected, scroll down to find the option for **Onboard devices.** Clicking on this option will direct you to the **Settings > Endpoints** page.

 1. In the '1.
 Onboard a device' section, ensure that 'Local Script (for up to 10 devices)' is visible in the Deployment method drop-down, then click the **Download onboarding package** button.

     ![](./media/lab01-task3-localscript.png)